 Their next adventure was a move to "The Villages," in Florida, where they set up a custom golf cart manufacturing company.
 "I knew nothing about golf carts.
 We WALK the golf courses in England," he told me.
 When the recession hit he sold out and began to look around for a new part of the world to call home.

 Don searched the internet and quickly ruled out the countries of Panama, Belize and Costa Rica.
-Ecuador sounded great to him—a small country on the U.S. dollar and a president who is a U.S.-trained economist.
+To retire in Ecuador sounded great to him.
+Ecuador is a small country on the U.S. dollar and a president who is a U.S.-trained economist.
 He felt it would be a stable place to call home.

 The heat and insects at the coast didn't appeal to him, although he admits that since Anita is a sun lover, she would be happy there.
 When he first saw Cotacachi, it felt ideal.